samhstn/code-along/elixir-in-action/README.md

 Elixir data can't be mutated.
 The result of modifying input data resides in another memory location.
 New variables created by referencing another variable will contain a shallow copy of the initial data.
-When you rebind a variable, the variable references another memory location and the old locatino isn't accessible and is available for garbage collection.
+When you rebind a variable, the variable references another memory location and the old location isn't accessible and is available for garbage collection.

 When modifying the nth element of a list, the new version will contain shallow copies of the first n-1 elements, followed by the modified element.
 So adding elements to the end of a list is expensive - to append a new element at the tail, you have to iterate and (shallow) copy the entire list.